 - Talk about how nice their life will be after they take your offer (i.e., how your offer solves their problems and pain)

-So as long as you talk about that transformation, you’ll already be on your way to a successful campaign.
+So as long as you talk about that transformation and appeal to your prospects emotionally, you’ll be setting yourself up for a successful campaign.

 When it comes to choosing your creatives (i.e., your images and/or videos), of course you’ll want to select something relevant to your offer and, if possible, something that is eye-catching also.

-It’s important to note here that Facebook doesn’t like images with too much text, so try to keep the ratio below 20% if your copy includes text.
+It’s important to note here that Facebook doesn’t like images with too much text, so try to keep the ratio of text below 20%.

-If you have too much text, don’t worry, Facebook will let you know!
+If you do have too much text, it’s not a big deal, Facebook will let you know.

 Second, the Facebook Ads Manager lets you choose between 3 options for your creatives.